TAMULib/MagpieUI/CONTRIBUTING.md

 <a name="readme-top"></a>
-# Contributing To Scanned Document Metadata Assignment Tool UI
+# Contributing To Metadata Assignment GUI Providing Ingest and Export UI

-Though Scanned Document Metadata Assignment Tool UI is developed and maintained by Texas A&M University Libraries, we welcome community contributions.
+Though *Metadata Assignment GUI Providing Ingest and Export (MAGPIE) UI* is developed and maintained by Texas A&M University Libraries, we welcome community contributions.
-Involvement in Scanned Document Metadata Assignment Tool UI can take many forms:
+Involvement in *MAGPIE UI* can take many forms:

 <div align="right">(<a href="#readme-top">back to top</a>)</div>

 ## Using

-Deploying Scanned Document Metadata Assignment Tool UI and trying it out at your own institution is itself a way of contributing to the development process.
+Deploying *MAGPIE UI* and trying it out at your own institution is itself a way of contributing to the development process.
 For more information on deployment strategies please see the [Deployment Guide][deployment-guide].

-[deployment-guide]: DEPLOYING.md

 <div align="right">(<a href="#readme-top">back to top</a>)</div>

 ## Filing Issues

-Once you are using Scanned Document Metadata Assignment Tool UI the creation of new issues through GitHub is a major method of contribution towards Scanned Document Metadata Assignment Tool UI development.
+Once you are using *MAGPIE UI* the creation of new issues through GitHub is a major method of contribution towards *MAGPIE UI* development.
 Issues can be motivated by the discovery of a bug in the software, or by the desire to see either new features added or see changes to existing features.

 There are two primary types of issues: